eriksundin/box-ios-sdk/README.markdown

 ### Usage ###

-#### BoxCodeSamples ####
+#### BoxAPI ####

-Provides model and network code that makes it easy to use the Box API methods for Login, Registration, GetAccountTree, Share, and Upload.
-See "BoxCodeSamples Readme" for specific information about individual functions.
+The BoxAPI is can be used to produce iOS apps that interact with the Box.net website, including uploading, downloading, and retrieving file and folder information.
+Also included is an example project that shows how to do the various actions.

 #### BoxPopup ####